mlromramse/JavaQA/README.md

 Actually if you know your way around JDBC drivers, this is a platform on Hibernate, so the Q&A runs on almost any relational database (PostgreSQL, Oracle, SQL Server, ...).

+1. Publish the webapp in Tomcat

+2. Create an empty database

+3. Setup database access data in WEB-INF/config.properties: url=jdbc:mysql://YOUR_DB_SERVER/YOUR_EMPTY_DATABASE?useUnicode=true&characterEncoding=UTF-8
+user=root
+password=whatever

+4. Rename the file admin.rename in commons/administration to admin.jsp

+5. Start Tomcat

+6. Go via browser to the url http://yourserver/commons/administration/admin.jsp

+7. Put as password the adminPassword as from  WEB-INF/config.properties, and select "update db schema" -> database will be created

+8. Restart Tomcat

 At setup end, the default operator is "administrator" with empty password.
+Create at least one question with label "meta" to enable the "meta" section.

 #Customize labels: